bovirus/adbtools2/README.md

 # copy the mkfs.jffs2 command in a suitable location
 sudo cp mkfs.jffs2 /usr/local/bin/mkfs.jffs2-lzma
 ```

+## Content of the firmware modification kit folder (mod-kit)

+The folder mod-kit contains the following files/directories:

+* **mod-kit-configure.sh** this script prepare and create the
+    directory tree that will contain the original firmware file, the
+    original extracted root file system, the patch directory, the
+    overlay file system, the new modified root file system, the new
+    modified and unsigned firmware file.
+This is the first script to
+    run.

+* **mod-kit-run.sh** this is the main script that extract the root
+    file system from the original firmware, apply patches to it, apply
+    overlay files and generate the new unsigned firmware file.

+* **device-table.txt** the device table used by `mkfs.jffs2` to allow
+    creation of /dev/console and /dev/null in the jffs2 root file
+    image.
+This is needed because the normal user has no right to
+    create a special file

+* **root-permissions.acl** this file contains the correct file owner
+    and mode of each file in the root file system.
+This file is needed
+    because files extracted by Jefferson haven't the correct file mode
+    and ownership

+* **mtd-utils-lzma_jffs2.patch** this is the patch to apply to
+    mtd-utils to add support for lzma compression (see above)

+* **root-patch** this is a directory with same folder structure as the
+    root file system and a corresponding file for each file that needs
+    to be patched on the original root file system.
+The patch file
+    name is the same as to file to be patched with the suffic
+    `.patch`.
+Currently only the following files will be patched:

+    * **/etc/passwd.orig** to remove the `:*:` from the `root` entry,
+        to allow `su -` without any password.
+Please note that `root`
+        cannot login with telnet or ssh, so this should not create a
+        serious security treat.

+    * **/usr/sbin/upgrade.sh.patch** to allow firmware upgrade with
+        unsigned firmware file, using the web interface

+    * **/usr/sbin/usb_hotplug_sw_upgrade.sh.patch** to allow firmware
+      upgrade with unsigned firmware file, using a USB key

+    * **/etc/clish/startup.xml.patch** to allow the command "system
+        shell" in normal mode (currently this command is available
+        only in factory mode)

+* **root-overlay** this is a directory with same folder structure as
+    the root file system, files present on this directory will be
+    written to the new root file system, after the above patches have
+    been applied.
+Currently there is only the `/opt` directory

 ## Information source to develop these tools